Local Places & Attractions

 South Bank is a cultural, social, educational and recreational precinct located on the southern banks of the Brisbane River.
 As Brisbane’s premier lifestyle and cultural destination, South Bank has 17 hectares of lush parklands, world-class eateries, stunning river views, free swimming facilities such as Streets Beach, The Wheel of Brisbane, walking tracks, playgrounds, picnic and barbecue areas with hundreds of delightful events all year round make it the perfect place to relax and unwind.

 For more information about South Bank, go to visitbrisbane.com.au

 Lone Pine Koala Sanctuary - 15 minute drive from Brisbane

 Lone Pine Koala Sanctuary is an 18-hectare Koala Sanctuary located only 12km from Brisbane City.
-You can meet more than 130 koalas, hand-feed kangaroos and encounter other Australian wildlife such as kangaroos, wallabies, wombats, dingoes, snakes, and even crocodiles at Lone Pine Koala Sanctuary nestled on the Brisbane River.
+Meet more than 130 koalas, hand-feed kangaroos and encounter other Australian wildlife such as wallabies, wombats, dingoes, snakes and even crocodiles at Lone Pine Koala Sanctuary nestled on the Brisbane River.

 For more information about Lone Pine, go to https://koala.net/en-au

 Moreton Island - 1 hour, 20 minute ferry from Port of Brisbane